LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/LE-Tag/overview.md

 ---
 pagename: Overview
+redirect_from:
 sitesection: Documents
 categoryname: "Website Monitoring"
 documentname: LE-Tag
 permalink: le-tag-overview.html
 indicator: both
 ---

 The `lpTag` object is available on your website when you add the le-tag script to your website.